BlockchainLabsNZ/mothership-sen/audit/static-analysis.md

 ```
 function totalTransactionCount(address _owner) public constant returns(uint)
 ```
-Description.
+Returns the number of all token holder transactions.

-- **Test cases**
+**Test cases**

-	- Owner should be able to call the function
+- should return the number of token holders transactions
-	- No one except the owner can call the function
-	- Invalid address in the list should cause reverting
+- should return 0 if no transactions found

 <!-- ----------------------------- -->